| | | | | |

 Why Trak Racer?

 Their design philosophy, taken directly from their own site, is blunt: “we’re not interested in building the cheapest, lightest and simplest gaming platforms.”
-They position themselves as premium value – not the cheapest option, but the most rigid thing you can get before stepping up to genuinely boutique manufacturers.
+They position themselves as premium value – not the cheapest option, but the most rigid thing you can get before stepping up to properly boutique manufacturers.
 The TR160 uses a 160mm wide base profile, which Trak Racer claims makes it the most rigid extrusion rig on the market.
 From what I’ve read across community forums and YouTube reviews, that claim holds up fairly well.

 The Alpine F1 Partnership

 This is the headline.
 Trak Racer partnered with the BWT Alpine Formula One team to co-engineer the TRX cockpit.
 This isn’t just a sticker on the side – Alpine’s engineers were involved in the structural design, particularly the tool-free adjustment system that lets you switch between F1 and GT seating positions in under five minutes.
 No other cockpit manufacturer has an active F1 team collaboration at this level.
+They’ve also extended the partnership into seats – the HSX Hybrid Formula Pro BWT Alpine F1 Team Edition seat ($409) carries the same Alpine livery and is the closest the catalogue gets to “designed with an F1 team” credibility.

 Community Sentiment